Skip navigation

 • Personal care products such as deodorants, cosmetics, shampoos, nail products, sunscreen, and lotions

-• Cleaning products such as bleach, carpet cleaners, oven cleaners, dishwashing liquids, and laundry detergents
+• Cleaning products such as bleach, carpet cleaners, oven cleaners, dishwashing liquids, and laundry detergents, as well as the use of hot water during activities like showers or cleaning, which can release VOCs into the air

 • Room deodorizers, aerosol sprays, air fresheners, and candles